Israel lobby in the United Kingdom: Politics

 A number of groups lobby the government, politicians and political parties on behalf of Israel.
 Many politicians express their support through national political party "Friends of Israel" groups.
 The journalist Peter Oborne and the politicians Tam Dalyell and Jenny Tonge are among those who have described this as an "Israel lobby" or "Jewish lobby", an allegation described as antisemitic by anti-racist and Jewish communal organisations such as the Community Security Trust.

-In 2003 Tam Dalyell, a member of Parliament (MP) for the Labour Party, said the prime minister and party leader, Tony Blair, was unduly influenced by a "cabal of Jewish advisers" in forming his Middle East policy towards Iraq, Syria and Iran.
-Dalyell initially named several influential British advisors of Jewish heritage, but later focused on Middle East envoy, Lord Levy and mostly Jewish advisors to US President George W. Bush.
+In 2003, Tam Dalyell, a member of Parliament (MP) for the Labour Party, said the prime minister and party leader, Tony Blair, was unduly influenced by a "cabal of Jewish advisers" in forming his Middle East policy towards Iraq, Syria and Iran.
+Dalyell initially named several influential British advisers of Jewish heritage, but later focused on Middle East envoy, Lord Levy, and mostly Jewish advisers to US President George W. Bush.
 Eric Moonman, president of the Zionist Federation of Great Britain and Ireland and a former Labour MP, said he was seeking advice on whether there was a case for referral of Dalyell to the Commons' commission for racial equality.
 He was also criticised by Dave Rich, who rejects the claim there are UK "AIPAC-style" lobbies.

 The former Liberal Democrat MP Jenny Tonge, Baroness Tonge, said in 2006: "The pro-Israeli lobby has got its grips on the Western world, its financial grips.
 I think they've probably got a grip on our party."
 An all-party group of Lords led by the former Archbishop of Canterbury, George Carey, said her "irresponsible and inappropriate" comments "evoked a classic anti-Jewish conspiracy theory."
 Defending her comments, Tonge said that Walt and Mearsheimer's article "The Israel Lobby and U.S. Foreign Policy" that appeared in the 23 March 2006 issue of The London Review of Books provided evidence supporting her assertion that the "'Israel lobby' had a disproportionate voice in Anglo-American foreign policy."
 Tonge was reprimanded by the Liberal Party leader Menzies Campbell, who commented "I defend absolutely your right to express your views on the Middle East, including legitimate criticism of the state of Israel.
 But I do not believe that the remarks you used fell within that category."
 He added that the remarks had "clear anti-Semitic connotations" Jon Benjamin, chief executive of the Board of Deputies of British Jews, was quoted as saying: "If someone makes comments that are so at odds with what the party feels, and hopefully at odds with common decency, then one would hope that they are no longer made welcome in the party itself."